 What Is an Internet Service Provider (ISP)? | ISP Definition

 We use the Internet in almost every aspect of life.
-Though we may take it for granted, Internet access ultimately all relies on your Internet service provider, or ISP.
+Though we may take it for granted, Internet access ultimately relies on your Internet service provider, or ISP.
 This article will cover what an ISP is and how it works.
 We'll also explain their services and how you can find out who your ISP is.

 What is an ISP?

 An Internet service provider (ISP) is a company that provides individuals and businesses with access to the Internet.
 ISPs offer various services, including Internet connectivity, email hosting, and website hosting, enabling users to communicate, access information, and conduct online transactions.
-ISPs connect users to the global network.
-Through this, they play a critical role in online activities They also support economic growth and development.

 Although most people get a router from their ISP to access the Internet, ISPs supply more than just Internet access.
 They offer several other Internet connection methods and, in some cases, additional services.
+Major ISPs such as Xfinity, Verizon, and AT&T maintain extensive fiber, cable, and wireless infrastructure that physically links homes and businesses to regional Internet exchange points.

 What services do ISPs provide?